Sign up to receive

 This historic covered bridge is located on Route 60, just three miles from downtown Covington.
 It is believed to be the oldest bridge of its design in the nation, which is just one reason that visitors come from all across the country to see it.

 The bridge is now part of a scenic, five-acre wayside park that is a popular place to relax and enjoy a picnic.
 It’s also the site of one of the most unique LOVEworks displays in Virginia.
+Bring your camera and snap some photos of one of the most iconic structures in Virginia.

 It’s unusual for such a breathtaking natural wonder to be viewed from a roadside overlook.
 Luckily, Falling Spring Falls is located along Route 220 just a few minutes drive north of Covington.
 The remarkable site has captured visitors’ imaginations for hundreds of years.
 While serving as Governor of Virginia, Thomas Jefferson described Falling Spring Falls as a “truly remarkable cascade.”